 The scope of the RFI work completed at AOI 2 involved the sampling of an existing monitoring well (MW-0103-S1U) during Phases II and IV of the RFI to evaluate groundwater quality in AOI 2.
-TCE, cis-1,2-dichloroethene (DCE), and vinyl chloride were detected at concentrations above their respective drinking water criteria.
+TCE, cis-1,2dichloroethene (DCE), and vinyl chloride were detected at concentrations above their respective drinking water criteria.
 Downgradient from AOI 2, TCE, cis-1,2-DCE, and vinyl chloride are bounded by monitoring wells that do not exhibit concentrations higher than their respective drinking water criteria.
 The groundwater data collected during the RFI indicated that concentrations in groundwater are stable in this area.

 The scope of investigation for this area included the installation of six groundwater monitoring wells and the advancement of over 100 soil borings.
 Lead, TCE, tetrachloroethene (PCE), cis-1,2-DCE, methylene chloride, and vinyl chloride were detected in soil at concentrations above the industrial Preliminary Remediation Goal (PRG), industrial volatilization to indoor air, and/or migration to groundwater criteria for soil within AOI 3 during the RFI.
 Soil concentrations exceeding these soil criteria are bounded by locations with lower concentrations within AOI 3 or by AOIs to the north and east of AOI 3.
 Cadmium, TCE, cis-1,2-DCE, and vinyl chloride were detected at concentrations above the drinking water criteria in AOI 3.
-Downgradient from AOI 3, cadmium, TCE, cis-1,2-DCE, and vinyl chloride are bounded by monitoring wells that do not exhibit concentrations higher than the drinking water criteria.
-The RFI Report concluded that the data collected meet the objectives of the RFI and adequately characterize soil and groundwater at and around AOI 3.
+Downgradient from AOI 3, cadmium, TCE, cis-1,2-DCE, and vinyl chloride were detected meet the objectives of the RFI and adequately characterize soil and groundwater at and around AOI 3.
 The groundwater data collected during the RFI indicated that constituent concentrations in groundwater are stable in this area.

 The scope of the RFI at AOI 5 involved the advancement of 15 soil borings and the installation and sampling of 10 monitoring wells to characterize soil and water quality.
 TCE was detected in soil at concentrations above the Industrial PRG, industrial volatilization to indoor air, and/or migration to groundwater criteria for soil.
 Soil concentrations exceeding these soil criteria are bounded by locations with decreasing concentrations within AOI 5 or by AOIs to the east of AOI 5.
 TCE, cis-1,2-DCE, trans-1,2-DCE, 1,1-DCE, and vinyl chloride were detected at concentrations above their respective drinking water criteria in AOI 5.
-Downgradient from AOI 5, TCE, cis-1,2-DCE, trans-1,2-DCE, 1,1-DCE, and vinyl chloride are bounded by monitoring wells that do not exhibit concentrations higher than their respective drinking water criteria.
+Downgradient from AOI 5, TCE, cis-1,2-DCE, trans-1,2-DCE, trans-1,2-DCE, and vinyl chloride are bounded by monitoring wells that do not exhibit concentrations higher than their respective drinking water criteria.
 Based on the vertical groundwater data obtained within AOI 5, groundwater concentrations are delineated vertically within AOI 5.